 If you don’t want to include the node as part of the book, choose

 Step 4: Add Pagination Controls

-If there are more pages in the hierarchy that can be included in the pagination control, do the following:
+If there are more pages in the hierarchy that can be included in the pagination control.

 In the Frame Skip field, enter the number of pages that you want to skip ahead (or back) for the next set of pagination links.